andrewhao/andrewhao.github.io/_posts/2020-05-11-pm-less-engineering-teams-part-1.md

 - Engineering
 ---

-<h2 class="intro">What if there were no PMs?
-Can a team with a recently-departed product manager learn to survive on its own? (and other ruminations).</h2>
+<h2 class="intro">Can a team with a recently-departed product manager learn to survive on its own?
+How we built a bottom-up product development culture on my team at Lyft.</h2>

 ## What if there were no product managers?